Linux Users, Groups and Permissions

 cat /etc/login.defs | grep -i GID_MAX | grep -v -E '^\#'

-How users and groups database is maintained
+Database of users and groups

 • /etc/passwd -> The file containing basic information about users.